PranavBhattarai/Pranav.github.io/Notes/README.md

 Disclaimer: The main purpose it to help all students to do great with their exams.
 This notes are purposed to BCA students.
 BCA stands for Bachelor of Computer Application.
 At first, I designed this notes for my purpose, then later I those why not provide it for everyone, easily accessible without having to worrying about document format.

 Note: I DO NOT guarentee or claim whether the answers provided here is accurate or not.
-But if you know something that seems out of order or wrong explaination, it would mean a lot if u let me know what's wrong.
+But if you know something that seems out of order or read wrong explaination, it would mean a lot if u let me know what's wrong.